Sandboxes

 Use full create when you need to provision the sandbox first, write files, start a preview server, attach databases, or keep the ID for a longer session.

 The response body contains id, state, template_id, cpu_count, memory_mb, boot_ms, boot_path, and created_at.
-Save the id - every subsequent call needs it.
+Save the id; every

 Context manager (auto-destroy)

-The Python SDK supports with / async with - the sandbox is destroyed on exit even if an exception is raised:
+The Python SDK supports with / async with; the sandbox is destroyed on exit

 Connect to an existing sandbox

-Run a command - exec
+Run a command: exec

 exec.run blocks until the process exits and returns stdout, stderr, exit_code, and duration_ms.